 There are an increasing number of individuals moving abroad for work, which can provide the best of both worlds for an expat – the ability to earn a living while being able to experience a new culture and lifestyle.
-One factor that must be considered, though, is expat taxes.
-If you’re a contractor, your working overseas tax situation may be a little more complicated, so it’s important to understand the implications of contractor overseas taxes before you move abroad.
+One factor that must be considered, though, is US taxes for contractors overseas.
+If you’re a contractor, your working overseas tax situation may be a little more complicated, so it’s important to understand the implications of taxes for contractors overseas before you move abroad.

 Filing Status Minimum Income Threshold